saltyorg/docs/docs/reference/domain.md

 - For Cloudflare users.

    Note: if you provide a Cloudflare email and API Key in your settings, the Saltbox installer will set this up for you automatically.
+See below for details on getting this API Key.

 === "Saltbox Install Type"
     You will need to create A Records for all Saltbox subdomains.